Martinomagnifico/reveal.js-appearance/README.md

 * **`hideagain`**: Change this (true/false) if you want to see the shown elements if you go back.
 * **`delay`**: Base time in ms between appearances.
 * **`appearevent`**: Use a specific event at which Appearance starts.
+* **`autoappear`**: Use this when you do not want to add classes to each item that you want to appear, and just let Appearance add animation classes to (all of) the provided elements in the presentation.
+See "Using 'autoappear'" mode below.
+* **`autoelements`**: These are the elements that `autoappear` will target.
+Each element has a selector and an animation class.
+If `autoappear` is off, the elements will still get animation if the section contains a `data-autoappear` attribute.

 ### Changing the 'appearevent'
 When you navigate from slide to slide, you can set transition effects in Reveal.
 These effects take some time.
 That's why, by default, Appearance only starts when the slide transition has ended.